Verndale-Corp/Sitecore-Language-Migration-Tool/README.txt

-3. Download and install the Language Migration Tool-1.zip Sitecore package This will add an application to core and add a LanguageTools folder to /sitecore modules/web
+3. Download and install the Language Migration Tool-1.zip Sitecore package This will add an application to core and add a LanguageTools folder to /sitecore modules/web **Make sure to copy the .aspx and .aspx.cs files into your project and build it!
+The code needs to be compiled into your solution!

 Testing
 1. Open up the tool by either going directly to the url and opening via the Sitecore start button and choosing in the right menu column